What we do

 Team JetBrains came out on top on all 3 challenges It was a busy (and squeaky) few days at the International Conference on Robotics and

-The @ETH_en “Self-driving cars with #Duckietown” MOOC is in full swing on @edXOnline.
+The @ETH_en “Self-driving cars with Duckietown” MOOC on @edXOnline is based on #Docker.

 Get started with the platform